zeroc-ice/freeze/demos/java-compat/README.md

 #### Slice translators

 The build system requires the Slice-to-Java and Slice-to-Freeze-Java compilers.

-If you've installed Ice or Freeze in a non-standard location, you'll need to set the `ICE_HOME` or `FREEZE_HOME` environment variable with the path name of the installation directory.
-For example, on Linux or macOS:
+On Linux and macOS, if you have installed Ice or Freeze in a non-standard location, you'll need to set the `ICE_HOME` or `FREEZE_HOME` environment variable with the path name of the installation directory.
+For example:

     $ export ICE_HOME=~/testing/Ice
     $ export FREEZE_HOME=~/testing/Freeze

-On Windows:

-    > set ICE_HOME=C:\Ice
-    > set FREEZE_HOME=C:\Freeze
+On Windows, the build system automatically pulls the Ice and Freeze nuget packages.
+Unless you want to use nuget packages from a specific location, you don't need to set the ICE_HOME or FREEZE_HOME environment variables.

 #### Freeze JAR files